Katsutami7moto/count-bitly-links/README.md

 Enter a link (or just press "Enter" to quit): https://dvmn.org/encyclopedia
 Bitlink: https://bit.ly/3tkfIKW

+Enter a link (or just press "Enter" to quit): https://dvmn.org/encyclopedi HTTP error: 404 Client Error: Not Found for url: https://dvmn.org/encyclopedi It is possible that your link contains a typo.

 Enter a link (or just press "Enter" to quit): https://bit.ly/3tkfIKW Number of clicks: 2

-Enter a link (or just press "Enter" to quit): https://bit.ly/3tkfIKWW HTTP error: 400 Client Error: Bad Request for url: https://api-ssl.bitly.com/v4/shorten It is possible that your link contains a typo.
+Enter a link (or just press "Enter" to quit): https://bit.ly/3tkfIKWW HTTP error: 404 Client Error: Not Found for url: https://bit.ly/3tkfIKWW It is possible that your link contains a typo.

 Enter a link (or just press "Enter" to quit):